wluers/wluers.github.io/about.md

 ## BIO
-Will Luers is digital media artist and writer living in Portland,Oregon.
-In the Creative Media & Digital Culture program at Washington State University Vancouver, he teaches multimedia authoring, creative programming, digital storytelling and digital cinema.
-His art works have been exhibited internationally and selected for various festivals and conferences, including the Electronic Literature Organization, FILE(Brazil) and ISEA.
-In 2016, his collaboration with Hazel Smith and Roger Dean (motions), was selected for the ELO Collection Volume 3.
+Will Luers is digital media artist and writer living in Portland, Oregon.
+In the _Creative Media & Digital Culture_ program at _Washington State University Vancouver_, he teaches multimedia authoring, creative programming, digital storytelling and digital cinema.
+His art works have been exhibited internationally and selected for various festivals and conferences, including the _Electronic Literature Organization_, _FILE_(Brazil) and _ISEA_.
+In 2016, his collaboration with Hazel Smith and Roger Dean (motions), was selected for the _ELO Collection Volume 3_.

 ## CONTACT
 w l u e r s @ g m a i l . com